nyu-ossd-s20/project-evaluation/facebookfolly_evaluation.md

 Describe the process that you needed to follow:

 1. how involved was the process? <br>
+	Fairly involved, since needed to download a lot of packages.
 1. how long it take you? <br>
+	Roughly 3-4 minutes, wait was mostly for downloading
 1. did you need to install additional packages or libraries? <br>
+	Yes.
 1. were you able to build the code following the instructions? <br>
+	Yes.
 1. did you need to look for additional help in installing the environment? <br>
+	No.
 1. any other comments? <br>
+	No.